Resume Parsing API · Healthcare-grade

 Validate, never invent

 Output is forced through a strict schema.
-A missing date stays null — it is never padded into a fake one.
+A missing date stays null and is never padded into a fake one.

 08/2018, not 08/01/2018